ffub/stephen.digital/_work/mountain-leader.md

 * Bookmark a different crag and find it again
 * Find a crag you have been to recently

 Participants were broadly able to complete the tasks with a success rate of 80% and directness of 90%.
 Favourites proved to be hard for participants to understand with a few navigating to it before navigating elsewhere.
-After renaming a few paths and re-running the tasks I achieved a 90% success rate and 100% direcntess, a result I was happy with.
+After renaming a few paths and re-running the tasks I achieved a 90% success rate and 100% directness, a result I was happy with.

 ## Prototype